 Executive Summary

-The present report examines the role of civilians in modern warfare based on the case study of the Russian-Ukrainian war’s first year (February 2022-February 2023).
-This war provides a contemporary and unique example of an intense interaction between an aggressor state (Russia), a defending state (Ukraine), the population caught in between (Ukrainian), and the international arena.
-The study offers a systemic analysis of the interactions between the parties involved in the war through four main dimensions: (1) the stakeholders’ strategic objectives; (2) their different approaches to civilians in armed conflicts; (3) the leverage tools at their disposal (military, political, economic, and information warfare); and (4) the strategic and operational interaction between them.
+This report examines the role of civilians in modern warfare based on the case study of the first year of the Russian-Ukrainian war (February 2022-February 2023).
+This war provides a contemporary and unique example of intense interaction between an aggressor state (Russia), a defending state (Ukraine), the population caught in between (Ukrainian), and the international arena.
+The study offers a systemic analysis of the interactions between the parties involved in the war in four main dimensions: (1) the stakeholders’ strategic objectives; (2) their different approaches to civilians in armed conflicts; (3) the leverage tools at their disposal (military, political, economic, and information warfare); and (4) the strategic and operational interaction between them.
 The contribution of this research lies in its holistic approach to understanding the growing influence of civilians on the modern battlefield.

-The study highlights the rising prominence of the “digital front” in modern warfare combined with the empowerment of civilians whose impact on the war dynamics is increasingly felt.
-As the war in Ukraine has illustrated, the civilians in modern warfare form a sub-system in the wider fighting ecosystem, going beyond their traditional roles of passive “obstacles” for an attacking military force or an active partisan military force for a defending state.
-Through digital platforms and new digital infrastructure, civilians act along a wider spectrum of warfare: from intelligence collection via smartphones to early warning role for air defense activation via air alert phone applications or grassroots collection of war crime evidence, civilians have weaponized the digital space, influencing the dynamics of the battlefield, especially when it involves intensive ground warfare, and the stakeholders’ ability to achieve their strategic objectives.
+The study highlights the increasing importance of the “digital front” in modern warfare combined with the empowerment of civilians whose impact on the dynamics of the war is increasingly felt.
+As the war in Ukraine has demonstrated, civilians in modern warfare constitute a sub-system within the broader ecosystem of the conflict, thereby transcending their traditional roles as passive “obstacles” for an attacking military force or as an active partisan military force for a defending state.
+Through digital platforms and new digital infrastructure, civilians fulfill a wide variety of roles, including intelligence collection via smartphones, early warning for activation of air defenses, air alert phone applications, and grassroots collection of war crime evidence.
+Civilians have weaponized the digital space, influencing the dynamics of the battlefield and the stakeholders’ ability to achieve their strategic objectives, especially when it involves intensive ground warfare,

-Both Russia and Ukraine have viewed the Ukrainian population as a key anchor and leverage for weakening the enemy system.
-In the Kremlin there was hope that Ukrainians would come to terms with the occupation, and at the beginning of the invasion, Russia placed restrictions on the use of military force against civilians.
-Following the fiasco of its surprise military attack however, Russia’s self-restraint gradually faded away until its near-complete disappearance later on.
-Russia ceased to avoid collateral damage and even deliberately targeted civilians to achieve military objectives, seeking to instill fear through systematic air strikes on the Ukrainian energy infrastructure during the winter of 2022–2023.
-Furthermore, Moscow activated informational, diplomatic, and economic pressure to undermine the relationship between the Ukrainian government and its citizens and to convince audiences in Russia, the West, and the Global South that Russia’s actions were justified and humane.
-To subjugate civilians in the newly occupied territories, Russia implemented extensive repressive Russification measures, forcing the local population to leave and emigrate into the Russian Federation’s territory, conducting a referendum on annexation, and disconnecting residents from Ukrainian communication channels.
+Both Russia and Ukraine have viewed the Ukrainian populace as a key anchor and source of leverage for weakening the enemy system.
+At the beginning of the invasion, Russia placed restrictions on the use of military force against civilians, in the hope that Ukrainians would come to terms with the occupation.
+Following the fiasco of its surprise military attack, Russia’s self-restraint gradually faded away until its near-complete disappearance later on.
+The Kremlin ceased to avoid collateral damage and even deliberately targeted civilians to achieve military objectives, seeking to instill fear through systematic air strikes on the Ukrainian energy infrastructure during the winter of 2022–2023.
+At the same time, Moscow made use of informational, diplomatic, and economic pressure to undermine the relationship between the Ukrainian government and its citizens and to convince audiences in Russia, the West, and the Global South that Russia’s actions were justified and humane.
+Russia implemented extensive repressive Russification measures in the newly occupied territories, forcing some of the local population to emigrate into the Russian Federation’s territory, conducting a referendum on annexation, and disconnecting residents from Ukrainian communication channels.
+All of these contributed to the subjugation of the local population.